ChemaMD/OweniaGenome/README.md

 This GitHub repository contains the supplementary files of the publication: XXXXX.

 ## How to use and cite these files
 This repository belongs to Francisco M. Martín-Zamora, Yan Liang (as co-first authors of the associated publication), José María Martín-Durán (as senior co-author), and all other authors of the publication.
 All files are made publicly available and can be used for further research and other applications.
-However, if you use these resources in your work, we only ask you to cite our original publication: XXXXX.
+However, if you use these resources in your work, we kindly ask you to cite our original publication: XXXXX.

 ## Author contact
 - [José María Martín-Durán](mailto:chema.martin@qmul.ac.uk) (senior co-author)